-Currently it is estimated that at least 300 million adults worldwide are obese, with a body mass index of over 30.
-Over one 1 billion are overweight with a body mass index of more than 27.3 percent for women and 27.8 percent or more for men.
-Obesity affects all age groups and socioeconomic groups.
+Currently, it is estimated that at least 300 million adults worldwide are obese, with a body mass index of over thirty.
+Over one billion people are overweight with a body mass index of more than 27.3 per cent for women and 27.8 per cent for men.
+Obesity affects all ages and socioeconomic groups.

 But the biggest reason for obesity is mental health.
-Recent studies have shown the link between obesity and mental health issues such as anxiety, post-traumatic stress disorder (PTSD), depression.
-Other disorders that stem from mental health issues, include binge eating disorder and night eating syndrome.
-It is important that Doctors or physicians look at and then begin to address their patients’ emotional health.
+Recent studies have shown the link between obesity and mental health issues such as anxiety, post-traumatic stress disorder (PTSD) and depression.
+Other disorders that stem from mental health issues include binge eating disorder and night eating syndrome.
+It is important that doctors look at this and begin to address their patients’ emotional health.

-It stands to reason that when we sort mental health out, we will begin to cut down on obesity.
-It’s important that physicians begin to make themselves aware of the underlying cause of obesity of their patients; and ask the right questions.
-Obesity is a symptom of a cause, for which there is always a bigger picture.
-No one ever makes the correlation.
+When we focus on our mental health, we can begin to cut down on obesity.
+It is important that doctors begin to make themselves aware of the underlying causes of obesity in their patients and ask the right questions.
+Obesity is a symptom for which there is always a bigger picture, but no one ever makes the correlation.

-Compared to adults who are of normal weight, adults with a BMI greater than 30 are more at risk of hypertension; high cholesterol; stroke; heart disease; osteoarthritis; certain types of cancer and sleep problems.
-Unfortunately, obesity has become a public health issue on an already overburdened system, due to cost, but it’s one that if not tackled at the root, may never decrease.
+Compared to adults with a healthy weight, adults with a BMI greater than thirty are more at risk of hypertension, high cholesterol, stroke, heart disease, osteoarthritis, certain types of cancer and sleep problems.
+Unfortunately, obesity has become a public health issue on an already overburdened system, but it’s one that if not tackled at the root, may never decrease.

-Unless those of us who struggle with the condition make the correlation, it’s not something that can easily be fixed.
-Sometimes it’s not always that straight forward, particularly if there is an underlying cause, like a thyroid problem.
-With obesity it may be difficult to start losing the weight without outside intervention, but the root cause around emotional health will always need to be addressed first.
+Unless those of us who struggle with the condition make the correlation, it’s also not something that can easily be fixed.
+Sometimes it’s not always that straightforward; particularly if there is an underlying physical cause, like a thyroid problem.
+It may be difficult to start losing weight without outside help and guidance, but the root cause will always need to be addressed first.

-Obesity runs in families, and although it is linked to mental health as being the root cause, our sedentary lifestyles, over-eating and a lack of exercise are major contributors.
+Although obesity runs in families and is linked to mental health, our sedentary lifestyles, over-eating and a lack of exercise are all major contributors.